Jovin2525/SC1015-Mini-Project/README.md

 ## About
 Our team's objective for this Mini-Project is on the Spotify Top 200 Charts from 2020-2021.
 With the increasing interconnectedness due to globalisation and the emergence of Covid-19, music preferences have seen a major shift.
 This is evident with the coming of the term "corona-music".

-As such, it is ever more so difficult for budding artistes to be able to identify what makes a song receive more streams.
+As such, it is ever more so difficult for budding artistes to be able to identify what songs will be streamed more.
+It would be good for artists to be able to gauge their song streams before releasing their music, i.e. 'test the waters'.

 ## Problem Statement
-Which regression model can best accurately predict the number of streams a song will receive based on a song's characteristics.
+Hence, which regression model can best accurately predict the number of streams a song will receive based on a song's characteristics.

 ## Files in Repository
 For a  detailed walkthrough, please view the source code in order from: